Tame symmetric algebras of period four with small Gabriel quivers: Introduction

 The shadow can be defined for arbitrary algebra, but it is especially interesting notion in case of TSP4 algebras.
-Namely, in \cite{PS1}, we defined a set $\bS(n)$ of so called tame periodicity shadows, which contains the set $\mathbb{TSP}4:=\bS_{TSP4}$ of all shadows of TSP4 algebras.
+Namely, in \cite{PS1}, we defined a set $\bS(n)$ of so called {\it tame periodicity shadows}, which contains the set $\mathbb{TSP}4:=\bS_{TSP4}$ of all shadows of TSP4 algebras.
 The technical definition can be found in Section \ref{sec:4}, here we only mention that the set $\bS(n)$ is computable for small $n$.
 Moreover, in \cite{PS2} we presented an algorithm allowing to compute the set $\bS(n)$, and introduced a bit stronger notion of the {\it essential shadow}, or in other words, we studied a smaller superset $\bE(n)$ of $\mathbb{TSP}4$: $\mathbb{TSP}4\subset\bE(n)\subset\bS(n)$.
 We also computed the sets $\bS(3),\bS(4)$ and $\bE(5)$, which are briefly recalled in Section \ref{sec:4}, since they are crucial for the classification.
 Having the set $\bE(n)$ of all essential shadows, for some $n$, we can reconstruct all Gabriel quivers of TSP4 algebras $\La$ with $n$ vertices.
 Indeed, for a fixed $A\in\bE(n)$, we first find all possible quivers $Q=Q_\La$, $\La\in$TSP4, obtained from the $2$-acyclic quiver identified with $A$ by adding $2$-cycles or loops.
-This is done using a non-trivial result from \cite{PS1}, called the Rectonstruction Theorem (see Theorem \ref{thm:recon}), which gives very strong conditions restricting the position of $2$-cycles in Gabriel quivers of TSP4 (GQT) algebras.
+This is done using a non-trivial result from \cite{PS1}, called the Reconstruction Theorem (see Theorem \ref{thm:recon}), which gives very strong conditions restricting the position of $2$-cycles in Gabriel quivers of TSP4 (GQT) algebras.
 Position of loops is also enough controlled to get a full description of possible Gabriel quivers $Q=Q_\La$ of TSP4 (GQT) algebras $\La$ for small $n$ (see Section \ref{sec:4}).
 In other words, for any $A\in\bE(n)$ we can describe the Gabriel quivers of TSP4 algebras in the fibre $\bS_\bullet^{-1}(A)$.
 In some cases (see Sections \ref{subsec:n=4} and \ref{subsec:n=5}), we obtain empty intersection $\bS_\bullet^{-1}(A)\cap$TSP4, so that the shadow $A$ can be excluded, that is, there are no TSP4 (GQT) algebras $\La$ with $\bS_\La=A$.
 After such analysis for all shadows $A$ in $\bE(4)$ or $\bE(5)$, we obtain the list of all possible Gabriel quivers of TSP4 (or GQT) algebras in Propositions \ref{prop:Ga4} and \ref{prop:Ga5}.
+The case $n=3$ is rather direct, and requires no case study; in cases $n=1$ or $2$, the classification of all tame symmetric algebras is known, and the problem reduces to check which of them are GQT (or TSP4) (see Sections \ref{subs:6.1}-\ref{subs:6.2}).